 Prepare the Cabbage

-- Steam cabbage until outer leaves are limp.
-Remove leaves, and continue.
+Steam cabbage until outer leaves are limp, then remove leaves.

 Make the Filling

 In a medium bowl, mix together ground chuck, ground pork, rice, and onion soup mix.

 Adding a little water will make the mixture easier to handle.